 - You should now see a new Red Hat Developer for Individuals Subscription on your account.

-You may need to remove and then re-attach your license after accepting the new terms and conditions for your system to recognize the renewed subscription:
+You might need to remove and then re-attach your license after accepting the new terms and conditions for your system to recognize the renewed subscription:

 sudo subscription-manager remove --all sudo subscription-manager unregister sudo subscription-manager clean sudo subscription-manager register sudo subscription-manager refresh sudo subscription-manager attach --auto